mehrdadh/iCalendar/README.md

    - 5-minute expiry buffer for smooth UX
    - Silent authentication (no popup!) when token expires
    - Interactive popup only shown when absolutely necessary
-8. **Event Creation**: Converts ICS data to Google Calendar API format and creates the event
+8. **Event Creation**: Converts calendar data to Google Calendar API format and creates the event
 9. **Auto-Clear**: Success message shows for 2 seconds, then fades out with event data cleared

 ### Feature Flags